-The fair value of the Commitment Asset was estimated using the income approach by estimating the fair value of the future tranches using a market debt rate (12%) commensurate with the risk of the future tranches and the fair value of the cash expected to be received by the Company and assessing the probability of the commitments being funded in the future based on the operational hurdles required for funding being met (Level 3 in the fair value hierarchy).
+The fair value of the Commitment Asset was estimated using the income approach by estimating the fair value of the future tranches using a market debt rate (12.0%) commensurate with the risk of the future tranches and the fair value of the cash expected to be received by the Company and assessing the probability of the commitments being funded in the future based on the operational hurdles required for funding being met (Level 3 in the fair value hierarchy).

-At March 31, 2014, as there had been no material changes to the established estimates, the carrying value of the Milestone Rights and Commitment Asset approximates their respective estimated fair values.
+At June 30, 2014, as there had been no material changes to the established estimates, the carrying value of the Milestone Rights and Commitment Asset approximates their respective estimated fair values.

-Also as discussed in Note 11 - Facility financing agreement, on February 28, 2014, the Company entered into the Amendment to Facility Agreement, and recorded an additional commitment asset which represented the increase in borrowing capacity that the Company received as consideration for the modifications made to the Facility Agreement and the Tranche 1 notes and Tranche 3 notes.
-The fair value of the additional commitment asset was estimated using a discounted cash flow analysis under the income approach.
-Specifically, the fair value of the additional commitment asset was determined by estimating the fair value of the future tranche using a market yield (11.9%) commensurate with the risk of the future tranche and the fair value of the cash expected to be received by the Company and assessing the probability of the commitment being funded in the future based on the operational hurdles required for funding being met as well as consideration of alternative funding options (Level 3 in the fair value hierarchy).
+The fair value of the Commitment Asset was estimated using a discounted cash flow analysis under the income approach.
+Specifically, the fair value of the additional Tranche B Commitment Asset was determined by estimating the fair value of the future tranche using a market yield (11.9%) commensurate with the risk of the future tranche and the fair value of the cash expected to be received by the Company and assessing the probability of the commitment being funded in the future based on the operational hurdles required for funding being met as well as consideration of alternative funding options (Level 3 in the fair value hierarchy).
 As of February 28, 2014, the additional commitment asset was valued at \$2.9 million.
-At March 31, 2014, as there have been no material changes to the established estimates, the carrying value of the Tranche B Commitment Asset approximates its respective estimated fair values.